education.vic.gov.au

 Small-scale adjustment rates

-The amount of funding received in Terms 1 and 2 will be based on enrolment figures from 2022.
-This funding amount will be adjusted accordingly pending VASS deadline enrolment figures.
+The amount of funding received in Terms 1 and 2 will be based on enrolment figures from 2024.
+This funding amount will be adjusted accordingly pending the correctly entered enrolments at the annual VET enrolment deadline (between 29 April 2025 and 1 May 2025 – to be confirmed).

 School-based apprenticeships and traineeships

-A student enrolled in a VET qualification through a school-based apprenticeship or traineeship (SBAT) is funded under Skills First and is not eligible for targeted VET funding.
+A student enrolled in a VET qualification through a school-based apprenticeship or traineeship (SBAT) is funded under Skills First and is not eligible for VDSS funding.
 For assessment purposes, students undertaking VET as part of an SBAT are still able to gain credit towards completion of their senior secondary certificate.
-Further information on SBATs is available at: School-Based Apprenticeships and TraineeshipsExternal Link .
+Further information on SBATs is available at: School-Based Apprenticeships and .

 Head Start

-From 2023, the Victorian government will be expanding the Head Start program to all government secondary schools.
-Head Start provides an innovative approach that encourages students to undertake an apprenticeship or traineeship with high-quality Certificate III qualifications in priority industries as part of their senior secondary studies.
-Like all SBATs, Head Start apprenticeships and traineeshipsExternal Link are funded through Skills First.
+In 2023, the Head Start program was rolled out to all Victorian government secondary schools.
+Head Start provides an innovative approach that encourages students to undertake an apprenticeship or traineeship in priority industries as part of their senior secondary studies.
+Like all SBATs, Head Start apprenticeships and are funded through Skills First.

 School VET fees and charges

-VET programs are considered standard curriculum and therefore government schools must provide VET tuition free of charge.
-Government schools can no longer request payments from parents for essential learning materials for VET studies.
+VET courses are considered standard curriculum and therefore government schools must provide VET tuition free of charge.
+Government schools cannot require payments from parents or families for essential learning materials for VET courses.
+Schools can invite students, parents or families to contribute voluntarily to the school’s overall VET program, but non-payment of this voluntary contribution cannot preclude a student’s involvement in the program.

 This may include: